christianlevesque/christianlevesque.net/blog/fcc/header-parser/uploading-request-header-parser-microservice.md

 You might need to make some modifications to your code to get it to work.
 Your Nginx logs (located at `/var/log/nginx`) and the browser console on the FreeCodeCamp page will be invaluable in figuring out why your app isn't working properly.

+#### Potential gotchas

+Here are some tricky issues that I've identified that may trip you up when you test your app.
+As people provide feedback, I will update this list with issues others have.

+##### Mixed content

+By default, browsers won't let you load active content like scripts or API calls over HTTP if you're on an HTTPS domain.
+If you observe the console while running your requests, you will get an error message.
+In Firefox, this message is "Blocked loading mixed active content"; in Chrome, this message is "1 Mixed Content: The page at '<website_name>' was loaded over HTTPS, but requested an insecure resource '<some_resource_over_http>'.
+This request has been blocked; the content must be served over HTTPS."

+To fix this, you need to either procure an SSL certificate for your domain or server (which may not be feasible), or disable mixed content blocking for your browser.
+Here are instructions for [disabling mixed content blocking in Firefox](https://support.mozilla.org/en-US/kb/mixed-content-blocking-firefox#w_unblock-mixed-content) and [disabling mixed content blocking in Chrome](https://stackoverflow.com/a/24434461).

 ## That's it!

 1 part down!
 You're 1/5 of the way to having the FreeCodeCamp APIs and Microservices Certification!
 Well done!
 Now, move on to the next part of the series to get to work on the next project.